practicalli/clojure/reference/jvm/common-options.md

 `-XX:MinHeapFreeRatio` – minimum percentage of heap free after GC to avoid expansion

 > VisualVM or JConsole can monitor the heap usage

+## Stack traces

+`-XX:-OmitStackTraceInFastThrow` no StackTrace for implicit exceptions thrown by JVM, e.g. NullPointerException, ArithmeticException, ArrayIndexOutOfBoundsException, ArrayStoreException or ClassCastException.

+## Reflection

+`--illegal-access` option controls how deep reflection warnings are handled.

+* permit (default) - generates warning only when the first illegal access was detected
+* warn - emit warning after each illegal access detection
+* debug - add stack trace to warning
+* deny - like debug for the first detection, then killing the program.

+> Java 16 deprecates `--illegal-access` flag, via work done for [JEP403](https://openjdk.java.net/jeps/403) - may still be useful for 3rd party Java libraries.

 ## Enable class data sharing